ErikGXDev/UnbeatableOsuEditor/README.md

 ## Features

-- Simple note presets: remembering and manually setting samples no longer required
+- Simple note presets: Remembering and manually setting samples no longer required
-- Note modifier menus: easily customize notes
+- Note modifier menus: Easily customize notes
-- In-editor note preview: see the type and modifiers of any note
+- In-editor note preview: See the type and modifiers of any note
 - Column guides: Make sure you place notes where they belong
+- Inspector: Easily check what side the notes are currently on.
 - Simple export options: Export as .zip or playtest directly in UNBEATABLE
 - Cute icons
 - Everything else the osu!mania editor has to offer (composition, timing, great ui)